Zoey Deutch: 2018–present: established actress

 Deutch starred as Madison in Zombieland: Double Tap, which was released October 11, 2019.
 She received positive reviews for her performance, and was nominated at the 2020 Fangoria Chainsaw Awards for Best Supporting Actress.
 In 2020, Deutch starred in the Quibi television series adaptation Home Movie: The Princess Bride, to raise money for World Central Kitchen.
 In 2021, she appeared in the music video "Anyone", a song by Canadian singer Justin Bieber.
 She also joined Hound as the lead character "Callie" as well as producer.
 She voiced a role in an adult animated comedy series Fairfax which premiered on Amazon Prime Video in October 2021.
 Deutch starred in Graham Moore's directorial debut The Outfit (2022) alongside Mark Rylance and Dylan O'Brien which premiered at the 72nd Berlin International Film Festival.
 The same year she starred in Quinn Shephard's satire film Not Okay, which was released on Hulu.
 She starred and executive produced Something From Tiffany's, an Amazon Original film co-produced by Reese Witherspoon and Hello Sunshine, based on the Melissa Hill novel.

-In May 2023, Deutch was cast in Juror #2, which is purported to be Clint Eastwood's final directorial effort, and in Anniversary alongside Diane Lane and Kyle Chandler.
+Deutch (center), with Guillaume Marbeck (L) and Richard Linklater (R) at the 2025 Cannes Film Festival for the premiere of Nouvelle Vague.
+Her performance has been praised by numerous critics.

+In 2024, Deutch starred opposite Nicholas Hoult and Toni Collette in the drama thriller Juror #2, from director Clint Eastwood in his purported final effort as a filmmaker.
+The film received positive reviews from critics, as did her performance.
 From October 2024 to January 2025, she played Emily Webb, in a Broadway revival of the Thorton Wilder play Our Town at the Ethel Barrymore Theater.
 She acted alongside Jim Parsons and Katie Holmes in a production directed by Kenny Leon.
 Shania Russell of Entertainment Weekly wrote, "Deutch making her Broadway debut, is as instantly likable as ever.
 She balances easy charisma with distinct vulnerability".
 For the biographical film Nouvelle Vague, she reunited with director Richard Linklater portraying Jean Seberg during the period leading up to the latter's breakthrough role in the French New Wave film Breathless (1960).
 The film had its premiere at the 2025 Cannes Film Festival, where it was met with positive reviews from critics and audience alike.
 Critics describe her as being "well-cast" and "convincing" in the role.
 Pete Hammond of Deadline Hollywood described her as being "terrific", adding, "Deutch is especially impressive as Seberg.
 There wasn’t a moment I thought I was watching anyone else but Seberg."
-Several publications, including Variety, have included her in early predictions for contention in Best Supporting Actress at the upcoming Academy Awards.
+For the role, she earned a nomination for the Independent Spirit Award for Best Supporting Performance and several publications, including Variety, believed her worthy of a nomination for Best Supporting Actress at the 98th Academy Awards, though no nomination eventuated.
+Time included the performance in its selection of the best of 2025 in film.
+Deutch's third and final film of 2025 was the dystopian thriller film Anniversary, in which she starred opposite Diane Lane, Kyle Chandler, Madeline Brewer, Phoebe Dynevor, Mckenna Grace, Sky Yang, and Dylan O'Brien.